willowisp01/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 3. Target user/audience

-TeachStack is tailored for computer science instructors, not limited to those within NUS.
+TeachStack is tailored for computer science instructors, currently only for those in NUS.

 ## 3.1 Assumptions
 1. We assume that users are passionate educators who wish to see their students succeed.
 This is important as TeachStack mainly allows instructors to track the performance of weaker students, so the application can only demonstrate its full potential in the hands of instructors who care.